Calculation of Epidemic First Passage and Peak Time Probability Distributions: Results

 \section{Results}

-In order to compare the FPT distributions obtained in \S{}\ref{FPT_Feller} and \S{}\ref{FPT_GP} above we model an outbreak of COVID-19 in the United Kingdom using our SIR branching process model defined in \eqref{BP_outbreak}.
-As a baseline we take $R_0 = 2$ with an infectious period of 7 days, so that $\beta = 2/7$ and $\gamma = 1/7$
+In order to compare the FPT distributions obtained in \S{}\ref{FPT_Feller} and \S{}\ref{FPT_GP} above we model an outbreak of an infectious disease using our SIR branching process model defined in \eqref{BP_outbreak}.
+As a baseline, we take $R_0 = 2$ with an infectious period of 7 days so that $\beta = 2/7$ and $\gamma = 1/7$.
+These values correspond to a doubling time of $t_D = 4.85$ days, which is quantitatively not dissimilar from some early estimates of the doubling time of COVID-19 in China \cite{pellis2021challenges}.
+However, we have also considered other values of $\beta$ and $\gamma$ to check the sensitivity of our results to different parameter choices.
+We also consider a closed population of size $N = 10^7$, so as to model an outbreak in a population the size of a large city similar, for example, to London, UK.